 Editing text means making corrections to it or manipulating it in a way one likes.
 This may include inserting, deleting, copying, finding and replacing a particular text in a document(s).
 In order to perform any of these editing operations, we need to use the editing commands that can be found under the Edit menu (shown in the figure) or in the form of Shortcut icons on the Standard toolbar.
-This section shows us how to perform editing operations on text.
+This section shows us how to perform the Standard toolbar.
+This section editing operations on text.